incerta/simple-protocol-buffers/README.md

-# Client-server protocol buffers simple example
+# Client-server protocol buffers simple examples

-Simple example of how protocol buffers can be used for data transferring between web page and nodejs server.
+Simple examples of how protocol buffers can be used for data transferring between web page and nodejs server.